jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 ## Styling and Theming

-AdapTable provides 2 default themes ('Light' and 'Dark') but you can easily create your own custom themes (using [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)).
+AdapTable provides 2 default themes ('Light' and 'Dark') but you can easily create your own custom themes (by using [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)).

-In order for AdapTable to look right, you **always** have to import the `index.css` file which contains the structural styles and, also, the (default) Light theme:
+You **always** have to import the `index.css` file.
+This contains the structural styles AdapTable requires and, also, the (default) Light theme:

 ```tsx
 import "@adaptabletools/adaptable-angular-aggrid/index.css"